BenjaminWolfe/dotfiles/manual-customizations.md

 - _Customize modifier keys_
   - If you're using a Das Keyboard, set Option to Command and Command to Option
   - (On some keyboards there's a switch to do this automatically)
-- _Mouse sensitivity_: 7/10 for magic mouse or magic trackpad
+- _Mouse sensitivity_: 7/10 for magic mouse or magic trackpad (there is no 0)
-- _Mouse buttons_: set secondary click
+- _Mouse buttons_: set secondary click to right side if needed
 - _Allow applications to update or delete other apps_: VS Code
   - This lets you update applications via Homebrew from the integrated terminal
 - _Dictation_: turn it on, set the microphone, and set the shortcut